The Felony Squad: Overview

 Sergeant Sam Stone and Detective Jim Briggs are investigators in a major crimes unit in an unidentified West Coast city.
 (Los Angeles City Hall is shown at dusk in the final scene of the opening credits.)
-Duff's character was the veteran who was teaching his younger partner the nuances of life in this new facet of police work.
-Another main character was desk sergeant Dan Briggs, the father of Cole's character.
+Howard Duff's character was the veteran who was teaching his younger partner the nuances of life in this new facet of police work.
+Another main character was desk sergeant Dan Briggs, the father of Dennis Cole's character.

 Originally titled Men Against Evil, the show was set to be a soap opera-type program that would have been broadcast two nights per week.
 By March 1966 Stone's alcoholic wife and other "main female characters" were removed, with the focus of the program changed from personal lives of policemen to the work of the police.
 In addition, following primary sponsor Liggett & Myers' objection about being associated with the word "evil," the show's title was changed.